 A good overall book for raising dairy goats.
 Touches on all the necessary topics and is a good reference book to go back to time and again when needed.

-This is my favorite book for making dairy products.
+This is a great book for getting started making dairy products.
 I love how user-friendly it is and the pictures are great.
 It is both instructive for a first-timer and a great reference to go back to over and over again.
+It includes some basic cheese recipes.

 What I love about this book is the natural approach to raising chickens.
 While we are unable to integrate everything he suggests into our flock, we do glean a little here and there that we are able to put into practice.